Projects

 Overcoming product losses and increasing yield

 The product losses, obviously, lead to a decreased yield but do also impact the environment.
 Some of the emissions (e.g. small particles) are a concern in water treatment, air quality and emission to the soil.
-We will focus on quantification and mitigation of losses and emissions in plastic waste treatment for recycling with a focus on municipal solid waste.
-The type of losses and emissions will be specified and quantified.
+With this project, we focused on the quantification and mitigation of these losses and emissions in plastic waste treatment for recycling with a special focus on PP and PET from municipal solid waste.
+The type of losses and emissions have been specified and quantified.

 • Being able to detect and quantify as well as qualify the different losses and emissions in different parts of the cycle